 At this point, we had been in the travel gents for approx 40 minutes.
 I’d had enough, I knew we weren’t going to get the info we needed, so we went for a coffee.
 After chatting it over, we decided to go back and see if there was anybody else we could speak to.
 As soon as we entered through the door, the same young man jumped up and beckoned us over.
 Oh boy, back to square one.

-I told him we weren’t happy.
-I explained I couldn’t believe that it was this difficult to source the info we needed.
-I wasn’t prepared to book anything until I was confident in how I board the plane, how my wheelchair would be looked after etc etc. Why is this this sort of info not readily available to everyone/anyone needing it?
+We explained we weren’t happy and the fact we couldn’t believe that it was this difficult to source the info we needed.
+I wasn’t prepared to book anything until I was confident in how I board the plane, how my wheelchair would be looked after etc. Why is this sort of info not readily available to everyone/anyone needing it?
 He couldn’t or wouldn’t answer.

 The following day (Sunday) I looked online and found a hotel and flight deal directly with British Airways and it was almost £200 cheaper than what Tui was asking…….Result.
 So I contacted BA directly and guess what?
 In the amount of time I had spent with Tui, I had my booking to Vegas, my questions answered AND confirmation of my accessible room in the hotel.
 Airport assistance for both me and hubby also booked and confirmed!
-Why had I not thought of booking direct beforehand??
+Why had I not thought of booking directly beforehand??
 So at least now I’m confident in what I have, assistance wise and happy I can take my own wheelchair.
-There is however, one last bit of info I am still to have answered.
+There is, however, one last bit of info I am still to have answered.
 Will I be able to use the toilet while on the plane?
-Kinda buggered if I can’t ha ha, it’s an 11 hour flight.
+Kinda buggered if I can’t haha, it’s an 11-hour flight.

 Cazbarr is a full-time wheelchair user, who was born with a disability called Arthrogryposis.
 Primarily she blogs about her disability, her experiences holidaying as a full-time wheelchair user, along with honest products & service reviews.